Not Paying Your Rent

 Home improvements, Transfers and Mutual Exchanges shall be refused if you have any outstanding Rent Arrears

 If you miss a rent payment or are paying less than you should, you will receive a reminder from us.
 This could be a telephone call, letter, email or text message.
-At this point, if for any reason you cannot make the required payment, you must contact your Income Officer immediately.
+At this point, if for any reason you cannot make the required payment, you must contact the Income Team by calling 0300 304 5000 immediately.

 If after the first reminder you do not pay your arrears, or if your arrears continue to rise, you will be sent a second reminder.
 This will normally be a letter, but we may also telephone, email or text you to ask you to discuss the matter with us and pay your arrears.